 After Dental Implant Surgery

 Care of the mouth after surgery has an important effect on healing.
-Swelling, discomfort, oozing of blood and restricted jaw movement are all expected.
+Swelling, discomfort, bleeding and restricted jaw movement are all expected.
 The following instructions can minimize these effects.

-We recommend that you start taking Ibuprofen (Advil or Motrin) every six hours for the next 3 days.
+PainTake medications as prescribed.
+Medications should not be taken on an empty stomach. g of Ibuprofen (Advil or Motrin) every six hours for the next 3 days as needed.
 Start taking the prescribed antibiotic after 5PM on day of surgery.